Getting A Second Opinion

 - Have you treated similar cases in the past?
 What results have you had?

 - What are the risks and benefits of the treatment you recommend?

 How to get a second opinion

-If you would like a second opinion from one of our neurosurgeons, call the Seattle Pituitary Center at 206-320-4844 for an appointment.
-We will work with you to find a convenient time for your appointment.
-We also will arrange to have your doctor send us your medical records, images and lab reports.
+If you would like a second opinion from one of our neurosurgeons, give us a call to schedule an appointment.
+We will arrange to have your doctor send us your medical records, images and lab reports.